ethereum/zkvm-website/src/content/blog/prover-parallelization.md

 title: "Prover Parallelization: A New Milestone"
 date: "2025-08-28"
 excerpt: "Our latest benchmarks show significant progress in real-time proving capabilities, with new parallelization techniques reducing proof generation time by 40%."
-author: "ZK-EVM Team"
+author: "zkEVM Team"
 tags: ["performance", "proving", "benchmarks", "optimization"]
 featured: true
 ---

 # Prover Parallelization: A New Milestone

-We're excited to share a major breakthrough in our ZK-EVM proving capabilities.
+We're excited to share a major breakthrough in our zkEVM proving capabilities.
 Our latest benchmarks demonstrate a **40% reduction** in proof generation time through innovative parallelization techniques.

 ## The Challenge